Informo/specs/content/information-distribution/node.md

 {{% /notice %}}

-In the event of an entry node that's currently being used becoming unreachable, clients implementations **must** use the generated map to provide its user(s) with alternative entry nodes and aliases to use.
+In the event of an entry node that's currently being used becoming unreachable, clients implementations **should** use the map generated from the room aliases list to provide its user(s) with alternative entry nodes and aliases to use.
 Client implementations **can** use received pings in order to filter out the inactive nodes from this list.

 ### Joining a federation